phpstan/extension-installer/README.md

 ## Extension usage & features

-Extension's composer package type has to be set to `phpstan-extension` for this plugin to be able to recognize it.
+Extension's composer package [type](https://getcomposer.org/doc/04-schema.md#type) has to be set to `phpstan-extension` for this plugin to be able to recognize it.

-Only one feature is supported right now: PHPStan is able to automatically include the extension's config files, without you having to mention them in your `phpstan.neon`'s `include` section.
+Only one feature is supported right now: PHPStan is able to automatically include the extension's config files, without you having to mention them in your `phpstan.neon`'s `includes` section.

 For this, you have to add a `phpstan` key in the extension `composer.json`'s `extra` section like so: